Types of accounts

 Old NISA : Tsumitate NISA

-As of 2021 the tsumitate NISA allows 0.4 MJPY of purchase per year, for 20 years.
-It will end in 2042, final year 2061.
+Until the year 2023 included, the 'former' tsumitate NISA allowed 0.4 MJPY of purchase per year, for 20 years.

 Old NISA : Junior NISA